amirawael1/wireshark/README.md

 # wireshark
-monitoring with Wireshark and pingpotter.
+monitoring with Wireshark and pingplotter.